jmor349/stats220/README.md

-#  stats220

-This is my repo for STATS 220.
+##  **stats220 repo ☆**

-A little about me:
+#### _a little about me:_ ☆

-- I am undertaking a degree in chemistry, wanting to focus on analytical research
+1. I am undertaking a degree in **chemistry**,
+     * focusing on analytical chemistry
+     * I also enjoy the more inorganic aspects
-- I am taking STATS 220 because I am interested in learning more about research and data science techniques
+4. I am taking STATS 220 because I am interested in learning more about research and data science techniques
-- I am interested in learning about coding and using it for my major
+5. I am interested in learning about coding and how i can apply it to my own studies

 A meme that captures how I currently feel about my university studies is